lukechilds/humanscript/readme.md

 Or manually install by downloading this repository and copy/symlink `humanscript` into your PATH.

 > Be careful if you're running humanscript unsandboxed.
-It can sometimes do weird and dangerous things.
-If you're brave enough to run unsandboxed it's a good idea to run humanscripts initially with `HUMANSCRIPT_EXECUTE="false"` so you can check the resulting code before executing.
+The inferpreter can sometimes do weird and dangerous things.
+Speaking from experience, unless you want to be doing a system restore at 2am on a saturday evening, you should atleast run humanscripts initially with `HUMANSCRIPT_EXECUTE="false"` so you can check the resulting code before executing.

 ### Write and execute a humanscript